 Run-of-river hydropower facilities utilize the natural flow of water of a river and require little to no impoundment.
-Examples of run-of-river hydropower plants are the NIPSCO owned Norway and Oakdale hydropower plants on the twin lakes Shafer and Freeman near Monticello.
-Figure 7-3 is a photograph of the Hugh Keenleyside Dam, a run-of-river hydropower station operated by BC Hydro in Canada.
+Examples of run-of-river hydropower plants are the NIPSCO-owned Norway and Oakdale hydropower plants on the twin lakes Shafer and Freeman near Monticello.
+Figure 7-3 is a photograph of the Oakdale run-of-river hydropower plant on Lake Freeman.

-Figure 7-3: A run-of-river hydropower facility in British Columbia (Source: Clean Technica [8])
+Figure 7-3: Oakdale run-of-river hydropower plant in Carroll County (Source: NIPSCO [8])